-There are many different types of paint and from my visits to the paint shop I can hear, that some people out there are not sure which paint to use and where to use it.
+There are many different types of paint, and from my many visits to the paint shop, I can hear that some people out there are not sure which paint to use or where to use it.

 Silk Emulsion (soft sheen)

-Lastly undercoats and primers are used in preparation of wood before painting please see blog.
-Now the next time you are in your local paint store you will know which paint to get for what.
+So the next time you are in your local paint store you will know which paint to get for each painting job!